 - a.
 Once each compressor has started, verify that the rotation is correct.
 If wired correctly the suction pressure should drop and the discharge pressure should rise.
 If a scroll compressor is rotating backwards, it will not pump and a loud rattling sound can be observed. - b.
 If the electrical phasing is correct, before condemning a compressor, interchange any two leads (at the compressor Terminal block) to check the internal phasing.
 Refer to the following illustration for the compressor terminal/phase identification.
 Do not allow the compressor to operate backwards for more than 5 seconds.
 Operation for a period of time longer than this will result in compressor damage.

-Note: Copeland ZP scroll compressors for R410A units use Trane OIL00094.
-Compressor types and appropriate oil charge is listed in the following tables.
+Note: Copeland ZP scroll compressors for R410A units use Trane OlL00094.
+Compressor types are listed in Table 14, p.
+32. The appropriate oil charge is listed in Table 15, p.
+32.

 Table 14.
 Compressor types